kalisio/kli/README.md

 >
 > All operations are performed relative to the CWD by default, you can change this for specific modules only using the path option in the workspace file providing a module path relative to the CWD.
 Like this you can for instance have modules coming from a separate organization isolated into their own directory.

+> INFO
+>
-Sample workspaces are provided in the this repository.
+> Sample workspaces are provided in the this repository.

 Full CLI usage is the following: